Citrullin/documentation/general/0.1/how-to-guides/connect-nrf-jlink-serial-console.md

         |    GND      |    GND         |
         |    SWD      |    SWDIO       |
         |    SCLK     |    SWDCLK      |

+    - Option 3: DAPLink

+    Most DAPLink controller are integrated on the development board and expose an USB-Port.
+    Therefore, you only need to connect the the microcontroller board to your PC with the correct USB-cable.

+2. Connect the Programmer to your PC

+If you use a J-Link or J-Link OB, you need to connect it via an USB-cable to your PC.

-2. Connect the UART-to-USB dongle to your microcontroller
+3. Connect the UART-to-USB dongle to your microcontroller

     Connect P0.6 and P0.8.